Noctis/kickstart/UPGRADING.md

 In Kickstart 3.0.0 two major changes to HTTP actions classes have been introduced:

-* all actions must implement the `Psr\Http\Server\MiddlewareInterface` interface,
+* all actions must implement the `Noctis\KickStart\Http\Action\ActionInterface` interface,
 * the `Noctis\KickStart\Http\Action\AbstractAction` abstract class has been removed.

-Start by modifying all the HTTP actions which extend the `AbstractAction` to now implement the `MiddlewareInterface` interface, i.e. replace this:
+Start by modifying all the HTTP actions which extend the `AbstractAction` to now implement the `ActionInterface` interface, i.e. replace this:

 ```php